gggliuye/VIO/docs/PGM.rst

 Parameter k in :math:`\tau(C)` helps to control the component.
 Large k leads to a larger object(As large k will lead to a large MInt, then lead to two components to merge into one).

+As a result, if the difference two components are smaller than the internal difference within the two components, we should merge these two componencts.

+**Algorithm**:

+1. Rank all the edges based on their weights
+2. Loop through all the edges and start from the edge with smallest weight:
+    3. Compare the two components, which the edge's nodes belong to, by the Predicate D.

 Reference
 -----------------